Flojo101/mas-final/README.md

 All configuration options are located in `Configuration.java`.
 Just change the values there.
 Most meaningful are of course the chances of positive events, as well as the different consequence probabilities.
+New agents need to implement the `IAgent` interface and can easily be added in `Main.java`.